privly/privly-organization/presentations/2013-03-05-Machine-Learning/README.md

-# Video Overview

-This presentation gives a technical overview of the Privly system.
-It is under development with the intention of recording it for the general public and posting it to the web.
+# 2013-03-05 Machine Learning Research Group Presentation

+This presentation contains some useful graphics for presenting Privly concepts, but it does not contain enough notes for people outside the core development team to present.

 ## Presentation Outline
----
----

 # Problem Statement
 * Countries without strong press-freedoms regularly censor content.
 * Countries and individuals often compromise OSP user accounts and gain access to a trove of unencrypted personal communications.